YatinAdityaT/DigiWhatsappDP/README.md

-This is a fun little project which changes my whatsapp dp every hour to an image that matches that hour.
+This is a fun little project which changes my whatsapp dp every minute to an image that matches the time.